-I visited Bali in 2011 and loved its beaches, picturesque nature and offcourse; the local cuisine.
+We visited Bali in 2011, loved it's beaches, picturesque nature, of course; the local cuisine.
 Later, early this year, when I visited Bintan, my feelings got firmer.
-Fresh fish, meat and vegetables cooked with flavorful spice mix using coconut milk instead of water; wow, they tickled my taste buds.
+Fresh fish, meat, vegetables cooked with flavour burst spice mixes using coconut milk instead of water; wow, that tickled my taste buds.

 My love for fish keeps me hunting for new recipes throughout the internet.
-So many countries, different culture, their cuisine; for me its like exploring the world.
-With each recipe I go through, I feel I learnt a bit about their culture.
-Each recipe I try is my way of paying tribute to that culture.
+Many countries, different culture, their cuisine; for me its like exploring the world.
+Each recipe I read, it feels I have learnt a bit about their culture.
+Each recipe I try, is my way of paying tribute to that culture.

-When I started this blog, I thought of promoting the cuisine of my region only through it.
-Then I felt, a variety should also be welcomed.
+When I started this blog, I thought of promoting cuisine of my region only through it.
+Thereafter, I felt a variety be welcomed.
 I love my city, region, language but at the same time I believe "the entire world is one big home."
-Our mind should be open enough to accept other culture, cuisine, their way of life; that is a kind of learning also.
+Our mind should be open enough to accept other culture, cuisine, their way of life; that is a part of learning.
 We should not limit ourselves to a particular region; whether it is it's language or culture or cuisine.

-With this thought, I cooked and pen this INDONESIAN FISH CURRY in the blog.
+With this thought, I cooked and penned about this INDONESIAN FISH CURRY in the blog.

 INGREDIENTS :